 History of The Musical Stage

 Richard Rodgers and Oscar Hammerstein II had known each other since they worked on varsity shows at Columbia University.
-Since then, both had deferred to songwriting collaborators who preferred to have the music written before the lyric.
-They now set out to prove that a "lyrics first" approach would make it easier to integrate songs into a libretto.
-(British giants Gilbert and Sullivan had done this long before, but in the 1940s it was considered a daring idea for Broadway songwriters.)
+Since then, both had deferred to songwriting collaborators who preferred to have the music written before the lyric -- an understandable practice when trying to write hit songs.
+The new collaborators set out to prove that a "lyrics first" approach would make it easier to integrate songs into a libretto.
+British giants Gilbert and Sullivan had done this long before, but in the 1940s it was considered a daring idea for Broadway songwriters.

 Rodgers and Hammerstein felt that the unsuccessful play Green Grow the Lilacs needed something other than the standard musical comedy treatment.
 The plot involved an Oklahoma Territory farm girl of the early 1900s (Laurie) deciding whether she will go to a dance with the farmhand she fears (Jeeter in the play; Judd in the musical) or the cowboy she loves (Curly).
 This story takes a jarring turn when the farmhand proves to be a psychopathic murderer who the heroic cowboy is forced to kill in self defense.
 Murder in a musical?
 Another sticking point was that Hollywood had turned singing cowboys into a cliché.
 Could this story sing on Broadway?